Constructive analysis of the Navier-Stokes equation: Regularity, uniqueness, and extensions with external forces

 \section{Regularity, uniqueness, and extensions with external forces}

 The existence of global bounded classical solutions is essential in order to prove further regularity and uniqueness.
 Furthermore this is essential in order to extend the proof to equations with external forces, and to study asymptotic behavior.
-Maybe it is well known that bounded classical solutions lead to full regularity.
+It may be well known that bounded classical solutions lead to full regularity.
 However, we shall show this for the sake of completeness.

 Next we prove regularity, i.e. we prove that for $1\leq i\leq n$ we have

 and for all $t\in [0,\infty)$ and $s\in {\mathbb R}$

 One way to do this starts from the representation of the solution in (\ref{navstokesfundreg}) Note that we may write